 Cousin John, our winemaking buddy.
 John is not really my cousin or Andy’s, but the cousin of our eccentric friend, Julian.
 John and Julian are from a famous European circus family.
 Their great great grandmother was painted by Toulouse-Latrec.
 Julian’s mother and John’s father became two of the only kids to ever run away FROM the circus which may explain why Cousin John always insists on taking the road less traveled.
 A man of many talents — an architect, former DJ and stubborn adherent of traditional crafts and practices — Cousin John has helped us with nearly every one of our grape harvests and crushes.
 Still, he scorns even our low-tech winemaking set-up, preferring to stick to methods illustrated on a 15th Century Burgundian tapestry he once saw in the Louvre.
 Cousin John will also attempt to make wine out of anything, even, we suspect, roadkill.
 John prefers House Music, but he’s always very nice about the endless Country Western that I insist accompany our winemaking.

 Amelia May, our Goddaughter.
-Beginning life as The World’s Most Beautiful Baby, Amelia has transitioned through status as The World’s Most Beautiful Toddler and is now The World’s Most Beautiful Pre-schooler.
-As you can see, we started early indoctrinating her in the Cowboy Way.
+Beginning life as The World’s Most Beautiful Baby, Amelia has transitioned through status as The World’s Most Beautiful Toddler, then The World’s Most Beautiful Pre-schooler.
+Now she’s in Elementary School where her ice skating prowess has us counting down to the first Olympics she may be eligible for.
+Although she says she’s going to be a singer like Katie Perry.
+As you can see, we started indoctrinating her in the Cowboy Way early.
 In recent years, she has shown a distressing partiality to pink stretch pants, sparkly Uggs and Princess dresses.
 But lately she’s started to favor Cowgirl Jessie from Toy Story 2 and she can yell out a mean “Yee-Haw!”
 We’re making progress.
 As doting Godparents, we are sure that at some point we will buy her a pony.
 Amelia May’s favorite songs are from classic musicals such as The Wizard of Oz and The Sound of Music.
 Although she is insanely bright, she still hasn’t mastered all the verses to Davy Crockett as I had at her age.
 But she recently found us an autographed picture at a local flea market of Charles “Buck” Jones, cowboy star of the 1920s and 30s.
 We think we’ll make a cowgirl of her yet.

 Lady Lucy Davinia Doglington-Smyth.
 One of the original terriers for whom Two Terrier Vineyards was named, Lucy is the Anna Nicole Smith of Smooth Fox Terriers.
 She’s all tics and neuroses and badly in need of pharmaceuticals.
 After a brief stint on Prozac, she’s now learning to cope and embracing her unique beauty as a rather full-figured gal.
 She is currently concentrating on defying hundreds of years of terrier breeding which were supposed to make her a superb dispatcher of varmints.
 To date, she has yet to kill anything but a squeeky toy.
 Since discovering that she is distantly related to two of the most famous Smooth Fox Terriers in cinematic history, Lucy has gotten ready for her close-up.
 As you might imagine from her English name (and all Smooth Fox Terriers, no matter their given name, must have an alternate English name), she is quite the lady.
 She tolerates my Country Western playlists, but what she really can’t stand is being referred to as a Jack Russell.